BabylonJS/Documentation/content/features/featuresDeepDive/particles/solid_particle_system/manage_sps.md

 SPS = null; // tells the GC the reference can be cleaned up also
 ```

 When you are not going to use some particle features you can set other properties of the SPS to *false* disable them.
 You can always enable them again with *true*.
-This improve the performance of the scene as no attempt will be made to update these properties.
+This improves the performance of the scene as no attempt will be made to update these properties.

 Property | Type | Default | Use
 ----- | ----- | ----- | -----